 Before a jury is selected, the court and counsel will question potential jurors to ensure an impartial jury as required by the Constitution.
 This preliminary examination is known as Voir Dire which literally means “to speak the truth”.

 Potential jurors can be removed during this process in two ways.
-First, if counsel deems a juror to be biased, that person “for cause”.
+First, if counsel or the judge deems a juror to be biased, that person may be dismissed “for cause”.

 The second method to remove a potential juror is known as a peremptory challenge.
 This method allows counsel to excuse a limited number of potential jurors without stating cause if the attorney believes the juror will not serve the best interest of their client.
-However, a juror cannot be excused based on .
+However, a juror cannot be excused based on race, color, religion, sex, national origin, physical disability, or economic status.

 In some cases, alternate jurors are selected to take the place of jurors who may become ill during the trial.
 An alternative juror hears the evidence just as other jurors, but they don’t participate in the deliberation unless they officially replace a seated juror.